This Cinnamon Swirl Bread recipe is sure to become a go-to for you when you want a sweet, simple treat!

 Cinnamon Swirl Bread

-This bread is all a quick bread should be.
+This Cinnamon Swirl Bread is all a quick bread should be.
 Quick.
-And delicious.
+Easy.
+And, best of all, delicious.
 It would be excellent for breakfast, with coffee, or for dessert.
-The cinnamon pecan streusel that is swirled through the bread is wonderful.
+The sweet cinnamon pecan mixture that is swirled through the bread is wonderful.
 I think I could just eat that by itself.
-Also, if you like to underbake things a bit like I do, then your bread will be nice and gooey.
-Get a fork or resign yourself to sticky fingers.

 I first found a version of this recipe in a holiday baking magazine in a few pages dedicated to homemade food gifts.
 A loaf of this wrapped up prettily makes a lovely gift for a holiday, a housewarming, or just because.
 It will be happily and hungrily received!

 - Measure accurately.
 Use a kitchen scale to measure by weight if possible.

 - Use a light-colored metal loaf pan.
 Dark pans tend to over-bake the outside edges while leaving the inside under-baked.
 Glass, stoneware, or other material pans conduct heat differently and will give a different end result.

 - Check your pan’s size.
 Some loaf pans that are labeled standard are slightly smaller, which can mean it can’t hold this much batter without overflowing.

 - Want to make muffins instead?
 I’ve got tips for that!